Welsh Wikipedia

 In September 2012 "Wici Cymru" was formed; this is a society whose aim is to develop Wikipedia in Wales.
 By October, actor Rhys Ifans had become its Patron.
 In 2013, it was stated translations of English Wikipedia were not allowed on the site and instead most articles are written from scratch.

 In 2019, the Welsh Wikipedia was cited as one of the reasons for improvements in the handling of Welsh in Google Translate, by providing a large corpus of machine-readable Welsh text.
-In the same 2019 source, it was stated that the Welsh Wikipedia represents the ideological opinions of its community, it was claimed to be more supportive of separatism, for example it classes Catalonia as a country following its 2017 declaration, compared to English Wikipedia which still classes it as an "autonomous community".
+In the same 2019 source, it was stated that the Welsh Wikipedia represents the ideological opinions of its community, it was claimed to be more supportive of separatism: for example, it classes Catalonia as a country following its 2017 declaration of independence, compared to English Wikipedia which still classes it as an autonomous community.
 Comparisons of the article Game of Thrones, noted the more Welsh pride present on its Welsh version of the TV show.
 Many of the site's editors are children learning Welsh as part of bilingual school education programmes, with many of the IP addresses banned on the site belonging to schools.
 However, when the site's managers visit schools and educate how to contribute to the site, the ban is usually lifted.
 The site uses Wikidata to develop a common source of structured data for the site.

 Most of Welsh Wikipedia editors are men, like English Wikipedia, however, the Welsh-language site has a smaller gender bias than English Wikipedia, with the Welsh site having a roughly 50/50 split on male/female biographies compared to less than 20% on English Wikipedia, at the time in 2019.

 In 2023, the site was credited with assisting the creation of a pronunciation map for Welsh place-names in the Welsh-language.